Sgt. Jack D. Hilliard

 and an unknown soldier

-Photographs/info received from Rob Haldeman/Jack Hilliard
+Photographs/info received from Rob Haldeman/Jack and Rick Hilliard

 Top